ShehanAkalanka/NetCoreWebApiBestPractices/README.md

 # NetCoreWebApiBestPractices
-This application developed to understand best practices when developing Net Core Web APIs
+This application was developed to understand best practices when developing Net Core Web APIs